 - A $40 monthly stipend for actively participating

-Applicants must attend Roseburg, Douglas, or South Umpqua high school and be in grades 9-11.
-Because admittance is competitive, both students and parents are expected to participate in an interview process after the application has been submitted.
+Applicants must attend Roseburg, Douglas, or South Umpqua High School and be in grades 9-11.
+Because admittance is competitive, both students and parents are expected to participate in an interview process after the application has been submitted and commit to attending all of the required sessions and events.